 Emergency Triage, Treat, and Transport (ET3) Model

-Emergency Triage, Treat, and Transport (ET3) is a voluntary, five-year payment model that will provide greater flexibility to ambulance care teams to address emergency health care needs of Medicare Fee-for-Service (FFS) beneficiaries following a 911 call.
-CMS will continue to pay to transport a Medicare FFS beneficiary to a hospital emergency department or other covered destination.
-In addition, under the model, CMS will pay participants to 1) transport to an alternative destination partner, such as a primary care office, urgent care clinic, or a community mental health center (CMHC), or 2) initiate and facilitate treatment in place with a qualified health care partner, either at the scene of the 911 emergency response or via telehealth.
+Emergency Triage, Treat, and Transport (ET3) was a voluntary, five-year payment model that provided greater flexibility to ambulance care teams to address emergency health care needs of Medicare Fee-for-Service (FFS) beneficiaries following a 911 call.
+CMS continued to pay to transport a Medicare FFS beneficiary to a hospital emergency department or other covered destination.
+In addition, under the model, CMS paid participants to 1) transport to an alternative destination partner, such as a primary care office, urgent care clinic, or a community mental health center (CMHC), or 2) initiate and facilitate treatment in place with a qualified health care partner, either at the scene of the 911 emergency response or via telehealth.

-The model will allow beneficiaries to access the most appropriate emergency services at the right time and place.
-As a result, the ET3 Model aims to improve quality and lower costs by reducing avoidable transports to the ED and unnecessary hospitalizations following those transports.
+The model allowed beneficiaries to access the most appropriate emergency services at the right time and place.
+As a result, the ET3 Model aimed to improve quality and lower costs by reducing avoidable transports to the ED and unnecessary hospitalizations following those transports.

 Highlights

-• When a person experiencing a medical issue calls 911, the responding ambulance team often takes the person straight to the emergency department, even if they do not need emergency medical treatment at a hospital.
-When this happens, patients may incur higher out-of-pocket costs, and they may also take up limited hospital bed space, resulting in longer wait times for other patients in need of critical care.
+• When a person experiencing a medical issue called 911, the responding ambulance team often would take the person straight to the emergency department, even if they did not need emergency medical treatment at a hospital.
+When this happened, patients might incur higher out-of-pocket costs, and they may have also taken up limited hospital bed space, resulting in longer wait times for other patients in need of critical care.

-• The Emergency Triage, Treat, and Transport (ET3) Model enables ambulance teams to offer a person in need of less serious medical attention other options.
-These options may include transportation to another medical facility to get care, such as an urgent care center, medical clinic or behavioral health center, depending on the person’s needs, or treatment with a qualified healthcare provider right where they are (in person or by telehealth).
-If a person is offered one of these options under the model, they can still ask the ambulance team to take them to the hospital.
+• The Emergency Triage, Treat, and Transport (ET3) Model enabled ambulance teams to offer a person in need of less serious medical attention other options.
+These options included transportation to another medical facility to get care, such as an urgent care center, medical clinic or behavioral health center, depending on the person’s needs, or treatment with a qualified healthcare provider right where they were (in person or by telehealth).
+If a person was offered one of these options under the model, they could still ask the ambulance team to take them to the hospital.

-• Treating people in non-emergency room settings may save them and their families time waiting in the emergency department and care may be provided more quickly, hospital costs may be avoided when appropriate, and ambulance teams may focus on taking patients with the greatest emergency needs to the hospital.
+• Treating people in non-emergency room settings may have saved them and their families time waiting in the emergency department and care may have been provided more quickly, hospital costs may have been avoided when appropriate, and ambulance teams may have focused on taking patients with the greatest emergency needs to the hospital.

 Background